samuelmbp/FizzBuzz/README.md

-# TDD FIZZBUZZ PROJECT
+# fizzbuzz-project

-## WHAT IS FIZZBUZZ?
+**What is the goal?**

+> Introduction to Test Driven Development (TDD) and Pair Programming

+## What is fizzbuzz?

-### FizzBuzz Is a simple coding challenge.
+FizzBuzz Is a simple coding challenge.
 The objective of FizzBuzz is to create a program with the following specification:

-  1. The program can be passed a number.
+  * The program can be passed a number.

-  2. When passed a number that is a multiple of 3, the program returns the message 'Fizz'.
+  * When passed a number that is a multiple of 3, the program returns the message 'Fizz'.

-  3. When passed a number that is a multiple of 5, the program returns the message 'Buzz'.
+  * When passed a number that is a multiple of 5, the program returns the message 'Buzz'.

-  4. When passed a number that is a multiple of both 3 and 5, the program ignores the previous 2 rules and returns the message 'FizzBuzz'.
+  * When passed a number that is a multiple of both 3 and 5, the program ignores the previous 2 rules and returns the message 'FizzBuzz'.

-  5. In all other cases, the program simply returns the given number.
+  * In all other cases, the program simply returns the given number.